vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Combining the evidence and the above conjectures, tentative as much of it may be, we could try to reconstruct the route along which the Pāśupata reli gion moved north in the fourth century.
 Coming from Karvan in Gujarat, and after having established itself in Ujjain in Western Malwa (Madhya Pradesh), it moved northwards along the ancient caravan route that connected the port of Bharukaccha (Bharuch) at the mouth of the Narmadā River, through Uj jain, with Pus.kara in Rajasthan and the town of Mathurā further-on in Uttar Pradesh.
 On this route Jambumārga, Maheśvarapura, became a Pāśupata stronghold like Ujjain and Mathurā (Figure 15).

 The movement did not end in Mathurā.
-The Skandapurān. a speaks of the fourth disciple of Lāguḍi as a man born in the Kuru country, i.e. Kuruks.etra, but it stops short of mentioning him by name (see above, p.
+The Skandapurāṇa speaks of the fourth disciple of Lāguḍi as a man born in the Kuru country, i.e. Kuruks.etra, but it stops short of mentioning him by name (see above, p.
 527).
 This purus.a issued from the fourth face of Siva is said to have been initiated by Lāgud ´ . i in Kanyakubja, the city of Kanauj in Uttar Pradesh (SPS 167, 129).
 We take this as an indication that Kanauj had become another important centre of the Pāśupata sect in the 5th or 6th century.
 The explicit mentioning of the birth of the fourth disciple in the Land of the Kurus strongly suggests that this region too, with its capital Thanesar (Sthāneśvara), had become a mainstay of the new faith.
 The rise of the city of Kanauj as the political (and cultural) capital of Northern India in the 6th century, made that it became the base from where the movement spread over North India and beyond, into Magadhā, Nepal and Southeast Asia (Cambodia).

 The origin of a pan-Indian religion

-The Skandapurān. a describes the four disciples, after they had been initiated (anugr.hya), as apostles of the Pa˜ncārtha doctrine.
+The Skandapurāṇa describes the four disciples, after they had been initiated (anugr.hya), as apostles of the Pa˜ncārtha doctrine.

 Lāguḍi (the divine incarnation) bestowed on them ‘His own doctrine’ (Svasiddhā nta) and yoga, and spoke: